SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 #### Exercise: Redefining the method `accept:`

-Define the method `accept: aLNPacket` so that if the workstation is the destination of the packet, the following message is written into the Transcript.
-Note that if the packets are not addressed to the workstation they are sent to the next LNNode of the current one.
+Define the method `accept: aPacket` so that if the workstation is the destination of the packet, the following message is written into the Transcript.
+Note that if the packets are not addressed to the workstation they are sent to the next node of the current one.

 ```
 (LNWorkstation new